 Inspecting package inserts and missing products

 Inspect the presence of package inserts and check for missing products in package boxes.
 Photoelectric sensors were used conventionally, but the inspection was not accurate when the package insert or box was positioned differently.

-The introduction of a vision system enables accurate inspection of package inserts and missing products regardless of their positions.
+The introduction of machine vision enables accurate inspection of package inserts and missing products regardless of their positions.
 The XG-X/CV-X Series offers a selection of cameras from 0.31 to 21 megapixel models to fit any inspection range.
 This enables inspection over a wide area.

 Checking dairy products for defects

 Inspect the packages of dairy products for defects such as marked characters.
 Conventional methods could not detect markings and patterns accurately due to the reflection of the background color.

 Color cameras allow high-accuracy identification of marking and product types, resulting in stable inspection.

 The XG-X/CV-X Series supports a variety of color cameras.
 You can select the optimum camera based on the number of pixels, specifications, and transfer time to match the inspection details.

 Checking for the presence of campaign stickers on beverage cans

 Inspect the attachment of campaign stickers.
 These stickers are used during campaigns only, so the settings require extra work.
 Conventional machine vision could not detect deviation in position or orientation and sometimes caused the outflow of products without stickers.